amitpandey1986/lld-fundamentals/oop/notes/05-solid-02.md

 Segregation means keeping things separated, and the Interface Segregation Principle is about separating the interfaces.

 The principle states that many client-specific interfaces are better than one general-purpose interface.
-Clients should not be forced to implement a function they do no need.
+Clients should not be forced to implement a function they do not need.
 Declaring methods in an interface that the client doesn’t need pollutes the interface and leads to a “bulky” or “fat” interface

 ![Interface Segregation Principle](https://www.globalnerdy.com/wordpress/wp-content/uploads/2009/07/interface_segregation_principle_thumb.jpg)